 The Group has received the order from ITAT for the FY 2006-07 and ITAT has remanded the matter back to the Assessing Officer for re-assessment.
 The Transfer Pricing Officer has passed the favorable order.
-Order giving effect to the ITAT order is yet to be received.
+Order giving effect to the ITAT order is received and demand is Nil.